bseverns/seedBox/docs/toolchain.md

 Teensy's SD stack ships inside the framework, so we lean on the bundled `SdFat` fork rather than pulling `greiman/SdFat` from the registry.
-The `teensy40` environment:

-- Ignores the registry copy via `lib_ignore = SdFat` so PlatformIO doesn't fetch the vanilla library.
-- Adds `$PROJECT_PACKAGES_DIR/framework-arduinoteensy/libraries` to
-  `lib_extra_dirs` and explicitly injects the `SdFat/src` include path.
-That nudges the LDF toward PJRC's patched headers and sources without forking anything into our repo.
+The `teensy40` environment simply nudges PlatformIO toward those headers by adding `$PROJECT_PACKAGES_DIR/framework-arduinoteensy/libraries` to `lib_extra_dirs` and injecting the `SdFat/src` include path.
+That keeps PJRC's patched sources in charge without cloning extra libraries into the repo.

 If a registry package ever vanishes or needs a hotfix, swap in a `https://github.com/...git#<commit>` spec and annotate it here so the next